ubc-library-rc/rdm/content/03_create_readme.md

 <p style="margin-bottom: 20px"></p>

 ## Sample Template

 <a href="https://ubc-library-rc.github.io/rdm/content/exercise_files/README_template.txt" target="_blank"> Download this sample README </a>.

 We created an example of a README for the project we looked at earlier in the warm-up exercise.
 This sample file was designed to capture academic research projects.
 There are other templates available for other types of projects (software, data science, etc.).

-**NOTE: The contents in the example template <u>made up</u> for educational purposes, do not reflect what the real study had in mind.**
+**NOTE: The contents in the example template are <u>made up</u> for educational purposes, and do not reflect what the real study had in mind.**

 ## Exercise 2
 {: .no_toc}